-Due to reconstruction works at the Kruonis 330 kV transformer substation and reduced balancing capacity, NordBalt’s transmission capability is planned to be constrained between 20 and 30 October 2025, with its import capacity limited to 438 MW and export capacity to 356 MW over that period.
+Voice of Renewables reports, citing Litgrid, that due to ongoing reconstruction works at the Kruonis 330 kV transformer substation and reduced availability of balancing capacity, NordBalt’s transmission capacity will be limited between 20 and 30 October 2025 to 438 MW for imports and 356 MW for exports.

 By 10 October 2025, Litgrid had completed annual planned maintenance on the NordBalt converter station in Klaipėda, carrying out preventive maintenance and fault repairs on the converter, control system, cooling system and outdoor switchyard during a scheduled outage in line with manufacturer instructions and transmission network regulations.